 Background & Overview

-As a procurement technology vendor, POOL4TOOL is unique in that it is the only company that has maintained a direct focus on procurement throughout its history.
+As a procurement technology vendor, POOL4TOOL is unique in that it is one of the only firms that has focused on supporting direct materials procurement activities throughout its history .
 However, it has evolved considerably from its early focus.
-What started as an upstream set of technologies (e.g., sourcing, total cost modeling, supplier management, analytics) centered on direct material supplier relationship management and e-sourcing now offers a broader footprint that supports for the full procurement lifecycle.
+What started as an "upstream" set of technologies (e.g., sourcing, total cost modeling, supplier management, analytics) centered on supplier relationship management and e-sourcing now offers a broader footprint that supports for the full procurement lifecycle, including transactional buying activities and supplier connectivity.

 - Fullstep (in Europe and Latin America)